ESAT Chemistry: Revision Notes

 Most testedC9.1

-This topic covers the essential nature of acids, including their definition as proton donors, their characteristic reactions that form salts, and the key distinctions between strength and concentration.
-Understanding these concepts and the logarithmic pH scale is fundamental for both qualitative and quantitative chemistry problems.
+Acids are proton donors with characteristic reactions that form salts, and distinguishing strength from concentration alongside the logarithmic pH scale is fundamental for both qualitative and quantitative chemistry problems.

 Revise this topic ›Definition and Properties of Bases